SwissSign-AG/RaApi/README.md

 Retrieve the Certificate Order status given an order reference (ord-_uuid_).

-Certificate order processing is an asynchronous process and the issunce of a certificate may enter wait states until all validation rules (e.g. DNS validation) are successfully executed.
+Certificate order processing is an asynchronous process and the issuance of a certificate may enter wait states until all validation rules (e.g. DNS validation) are successfully executed.